HomeArticlesHow to Budget With an Irregular Income

 Account 1 — Operating: Receives floor income allocation for monthly expenses.

 Account 2 — Tax reserve: Receives 25–30% of every dollar above business expenses, transferred immediately when income arrives.
-Untouchable until quarterly estimated tax payments are due (April 15, June 15, September 15, January 15).
+Untouchable until quarterly estimated tax payments are due.

 Account 3 — Everything else: Receives the allocation rule amounts after the tax reserve is funded.

-Use IRS Form 1040-ES to calculate and submit quarterly payments.
-A safe harbor approach — paying 100% of last year's total tax liability in four equal installments — avoids underpayment penalties regardless of this year's actual income.
+Use current IRS estimated tax guidance to calculate and submit quarterly payments.
+A common safe-harbor approach is paying 100% of last year’s total tax liability in four equal installments, although some higher-income taxpayers may need to pay 110% of the prior year’s tax to avoid underpayment penalties.

 Start here for the full debt payoff system → to see how the irregular income budget connects to a complete debt elimination framework once the floor income system is stable.